-The Scriptures get it backwards; so should we
+The Scriptures get it backward; so should we

 The Scriptures are often quite counter-intuitive on issues where we are exhorted to do something that we don’t really want to do.
 Take the end of Psalm 31, for instance, where we read this: “Be of good courage, and he shall strengthen your heart, all ye that hope in the LORD.”
 That sounds counter-intuitive because it seems to be the wrong way around.
 Surely if we’re lacking courage, we need God to strengthen our heart first.
 But no. It actually says that if we want our heart to be strengthened, we first need to be of good courage.

 A similar pattern is found in the Sermon on the Mount, when Jesus says, “For where your treasure is, there your heart will be also.”
 Again, it sounds to us a little upside down.
 Surely our treasure follows our heart.
 Well maybe it does, but in this passage what Jesus is emphasizing is that where we put our money, our effort and our resources, there our hearts will be.

 In other words, if we want to be strong in heart, we are exhorted to be courageous.
 If we want to have more of a heart for, say, the overseas missionary work our church supports, the best thing we can do is to contribute more money to it, which will have the effect of engaging our hearts.

 The same principle is true of thankfulness.
 If we don’t feel like being particularly thankful, the biblical antidote is to be thankful.
 And the more we strive to be thankful in the little things, the more we will find it easy to be thankful for all things.
 This is the secret of contentment.